halenisakus/snakegame/README.md

 A vanilla JavaScript game with tutorial

-I have kept the styling at a bare miniumum for you to go wild and make it your own.
-Please tag me as I would LOVE to see your game!!!

 A vanilla JavaScript grid-based game | In this tutorial you will learn how to make a fully functional game of Snake.

 * project set up